opencardev/crankshaft/README.md

 Crankshaft = Raspberry Pi 💖 Android Auto
 ==

-Crankshaft is a turn-key distribution for the Raspberry Pi.
+Crankshaft is a turn-key free (as in freedom) distribution for the Raspberry Pi.
 It transforms your Raspberry Pi to an [Android Auto headunit](https://www.android.com/auto/).
 Android then displays your apps on the big, gorgeous 7 inches screen of the RPi and gives you a car-optimized interface and experience so you can drive distraction-free.
 No more fumbling with the phone's small screen!

 Crankshaft is possible thanks to the power of [OpenAuto](https://github.com/f1xpl/openauto) and [aasdk](https://github.com/f1xpl/aasdk).